Flow Matching for Tabular Data Synthesis: Introduction

 Although recent advances in tabular diffusion models~\citep{kotelnikov2023tabddpm,zhang2024mixedtype} and FM~\citep{guzman-cordero2025exponential} have shown promise, existing studies remain limited in four ways.
 First, they have focused primarily on open source benchmark datasets, neglecting the unique challenges of census data as a real-world representation.
 Second, utility and privacy risk evaluation has been restricted to computer science metrics such as ML accuracy and distance to closest record (DCR), which (i) may not align with statistical needs,(ii) are computationally intensive, and (iii) can be hard to interpret for practitioners.
 Third, recent flow matching studies~\citep{eijkelboom2024variationalflowmatchinggraph,guzman-cordero2025exponential,eijkelboom2025controlled} have predominantly focused on optimal transport trajectories.
-The potential of variance-preserving trajectories - although theoretically established in the original FM formulation~\citep{lipman2023flowmatchinggenerativemodeling} and proven effective in diffusion models~\citep{ho2020denoising} — remains underexplored.
+The potential of variance-preserving trajectories---although theoretically established in the original FM formulation~\citep{lipman2023flowmatchinggenerativemodeling} and proven effective in diffusion models~\citep{ho2020denoising}---remains underexplored.
 Finally, the interaction between latent vs. direct representations and deterministic vs. stochastic dynamics in FM-based tabular synthesis remains unclear, leaving open questions about which configuration produces the best synthetic data.

-\textbf{Research Objective.} This paper's primary goal is quantify whether flow matching can offer an efficient, high-utility, and low-risk alternative to diffusion models for mixed-type tabular data.
+\textbf{Research Objective.} The primary goal of this paper is to quantify whether flow matching can offer an efficient, high-utility, and low-risk alternative to diffusion models for mixed-type tabular data.
 We address the goal through four specific research questions.

 \begin{itemize}[itemsep=1pt] \item \textbf{Q1.} Can FM-based models improve upon diffusion model baselines in tabular data synthesis?
 (Section~\ref{sec:initres}) \item \textbf{Q2.} How efficient are FM models in terms of the utility and risk of the generated output?
 (Section~\ref{sec:nferes}) \item \textbf{Q3.} How do utility and risk characteristics of the synthetic data evolve with integration time?
 (Section~\ref{sec:tres}) \item \textbf{Q4.} Can stochastic sampling improve synthesis quality relative to deterministic sampling?
 (Section~\ref{sec:sderes}) \end{itemize} \textbf{Contributions.} We explore flow matching techniques for tabular data synthesis through four implementations: (1) learning the distribution of latent variables using regular flow matching, inspired by TabSyn~\citep{zhang2024mixedtype}; (2) learning the tabular data distribution directly using variational flow matching; (3) a systematic comparison of interpolation schemes; and (4) implementing stochastic dynamics in VFM.